mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 ### 1.3 Changes to requirements

-The ability to add or remove monsters has been removed, as it is an unnecessary functionality of the program.
-The stakeholder mentions that he can just either ignore or add monsters in their own specific game as needed, which is easy to do and no not require a form of marking it down on the program.
+The ability to add or remove monsters has been removed due to the stakeholder mentioning that he does not need this functionality.

-The minimum viable product has been updated to be clearer.
-It more precisely defines the core of the program, such as:
+The minimum viable product has been updated to be more precise:
- - reducing the minimum number of themes to 1
+ - reducing the minimum number of themes to 1 instead of 3
  - zooming on maps is not required
-This reduces our scope of the MVP, and allows the team to produce a better core program such as a more complex map or monster generation algorithm.
+This reduces our scope of the MVP, and the aforementioned goals will be moved to stretch goals.

 ## 2. References